 second third state in the country, after Nevada (which has already licensed Google's self-driving car) and Florida, to legalize this new technology.
 Video of the signing can be found here.

-While I previously criticized SB 1298 for being too restrictive (unlike Nevada's) -- specifically, a section that deferred to nonexistent National Highway Transportation Safety Administration regulations that likely won't be drafted and finalized for several years, and explicitly required that a licensed driver be behind the wheel -- this is an important step in the right direction.
+I previously criticized SB 1298 for being too restrictive (unlike Nevada's) -- specifically, a section that deferred to nonexistent National Highway Transportation Safety Administration regulations that likely won't be drafted and finalized for several years, and explicitly required that a licensed driver be behind the wheel.

 Back in May, CEI General Counsel Sam Kazman (pictured above) and myself had the opportunity to test ride Google's self-driving car.
 We were very impressed.
 As I noted then, this new technology has the promise to be the most significant innovation in automobility since Henry Ford's mass-production assembly line.
 It will greatly reduce the number of crashes, and thus road injuries and fatalities, as a computer's response time is far quicker than that of a human's.
 It will also dramatically reduce congestion, improve air quality, offer disabled persons an unprecedented level of personal mobility, and enable new urban mobility services such as driverless ride-shares.